lvl1rat/content_check/README.md

 	$sudo bash setup.sh -i
 ```

-Or: Add an executable permition to the setup.sh file and run it.
+Or: Add an executable permission to the setup.sh file and run it.
 ```
 	$chmod +x setup.sh
 	$./setup.sh -i